RecordsKeeper/multichain/docs/source/miningmac.rst

 .. _mac-installingrk:

-Installing Recordskeeper on Mac OS:
+Installing RecordsKeeper on Mac OS:
 -----------------------------------

-First Install these dependencies by executing below commands:
+First, install these dependencies by executing the following commands:

 .. code-block:: bash